 Is your car running at its best?

 Cars that are regularly serviced run better.
 Fixing a car that is noticeably out of tune or has failed an emissions test can improve its mileage by an average of four per cent, though results vary based on the kind of repair and how well it is done.
 Fixing a serious maintenance problem, such as a faulty oxygen sensor, can improve your mileage by as much as 40 per cent.

 You can improve your mileage by up to 3.3 per cent by keeping your tyres inflated to the proper pressure.
 Under-inflated tyres can lower mileage by 0.3 per cent for every 1 psi drop in pressure of all four tyres.
 Properly inflated tyres are safer and last longer.

 You can improve your mileage by 1 to 2 per cent by using the manufacturer's recommended grade of motor oil.
 For example, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your mileage by 1 to 2 per cent.
 Using 5W-30 in an engine designed for 5W-20 can lower your mileage by 1 to 1.5 per cent.
 Also, look for motor oil that says "Energy Conserving" on the API performance symbol to be sure it contains friction-reducing additives.

 These simple steps can improve your mileage by almost 10 per cent.

 A car that runs well is more efficient, causes less pollution and saves you money.
 That’s got to be a winner!

-If you are considering switching from a car to a bicycle, you may find this website useful https://www.cyclestreets.net/ to help plan your route based on existing cycle routes.
+If you are considering switching from a car to a bicycle, you may find the Cycle Streets website useful to help plan your route based on existing cycle routes.
 You can also use this route for walking too.